Illumina/hap.py/README.md

 If this variant is a false-positive, the first representation would naively contribute a single FP record.
 A variant caller that outputs the second representation would instead receive a penalty of three FPs for making the same variant call.
-To avoid these cases, hap.py can perform a re-alignment of REF and ALT alleles on the query VCF, and splits the records into atomic variant alleles to produce more granular counts using [pre.py](doc/normalisation.md).
+Overall, the difference between the two representations might show significantly when looking at precision levels or false-positive rates (since these are relative to the total number of query counts, which use the same representations), but become important when we need to compare absolute numbers of false-positives.
+For this case, hap.py can perform a re-alignment of REF and ALT alleles on the query VCF, and splits the records into atomic variant alleles to produce more granular counts using [pre.py](doc/normalisation.md).
 Left-shifting and trimming are also supported.